Kakejiku: Japan’s Living Scrolls of Art, Season, and Spirit

 Honshi (本紙)

-The main artwork—either a painting or calligraphy.
+The main artwork at the center of the scroll — usually a painting or calligraphy.

-- If made of paper: shihon (紙本)
+This is the part that people focus on.- If made of paper: shihon (紙本)

 - If made of silk: kenpon (絹本)